systemd/mkosi/mkosi/resources/man/mkosi.md

     Currently, setting a proxy client key is only supported when `dnf` or `dnf5` is used to build the image.

-`Incremental=`, `--incremental=`, `-i`
-:   Enable incremental build mode.
-In this mode, a copy of the OS image is
-    created immediately after all OS packages are installed and the prepare scripts have executed but before the `mkosi.build` scripts are invoked (or anything that happens after it).
-On subsequent invocations of `mkosi` with the `-i` switch this cached image may be used to skip the OS package installation, thus drastically speeding up repetitive build times.
-Note that while there is some rudimentary cache invalidation, it is definitely not perfect.
-In order to force rebuilding of the cached image, combine `-i` with `-ff` to ensure the cached image is first removed and then re-created.

 `NSpawnSettings=`, `--settings=`
 :   Specifies a `.nspawn` settings file for `systemd-nspawn` to use in